pkuzan/aws-basics/lab/aws-basics.md

 * Select the latest Product Version
 * Press `NEXT`
 * Enter Parameters below
-  * Remember to substitute your account id in the `SSLCertificateArn` parameter value
+  * Remember to substitute your AWS account id (NOT user id) in the `SSLCertificateArn` parameter value

 |Parameter | Value |
 | --- | --- |